-Learn just how easy it is to print your images onto fabric.
+Learn just how easy it is to print images onto fabric.
+Then use them in your junk journals and other creative journals.

 Journals that tell a visual story are creative and fun to make.
 Whether it’s art journals, themed junk journals, or my personal favorite, stitched mixed media journals, using photos and images is a perfect way to develop a story for your journal without the need for too many words.
 Small images that are sized to fit on a journal page can easily be printed onto paper or cardstock, but printing images onto fabric results in prints that are softer and easier to sew.